GedeonTS/GedeonTS/README.md

 ### About Me  <br>

 - 🎓 I'm holding a bachelor degree in Electronics and telecommunications Engineering from Kigali Independent University.</br><br>
--  👩‍💻 I’m currently studying and training to become a **Full-Stack Software Engineer** in a remote and multicultural environment at
+-  👩‍💻 I’m currently training to become a **Full-Stack Software Engineer** in a remote and multicultural environment at [Microverse](https://www.microverse.org/). <br></br>
-[Microverse](https://www.microverse.org/). <br></br>
 - 💻 All **my projects** are available [here.](https://github.com/GedeonTS?tab=repositories).<br><br>
 ----